StarBeat/cpu-gpu-arch/gpu/Intel-Xe1.md

 * Async compute queue.
 * Async transfer queue.
 * Sampler feedback.
+* Cooperative matrix.
+* Removed ASTC format.

 ## Notes

 * Parallel FP32 FMA and I32 IADD datapath.
 [1.4]
 * Each Xe Core has eight TMUs, or texture samplers in Intel terminology.
 The samplers have a 32 KB texture cache, and can return 128 bytes/cycle to the XVEs.
 [1.4]

+* In Xe1 and prior Intel GPUs, a thread would be allocated 128 registers regardless of if that thread needed all 128 registers or not. [[ref](https://chipsandcheese.com/p/panther-lakes-reveal-at-itt-2025)]

 ## Specs